buraglio/urlresolver/README.md

 ### Options:
 - `-f, --file`  : Specifies the input file containing URLs (default: `url.txt`).
 - `-o, --output`: Specifies the output file to save resolved addresses (default: `resolved_addresses.txt`).
+- `-n --normalize`: Specifies that the output should be a simple normalization of the URL - i.e. strip the http(s):// and trailing /$.
+- `-r --resolve`: Specifies that the domain should be resolved and places as their literal IPv6 and/or legacy IPv4 addresses (default: -n).
 - `-h, --help`  : Displays the help message.

 ## Example